Tragacanth: Food use

 It is common in Indian cuisine as "Goond Kateera" (also spelled as "Gond Katira" - गोंद कतीरा, گوند کتیرا).
 "Goond" means "glue" or "tree sap" in Hindi, so that would mean "tree sap of Kateera".

 It is sometimes used as an additive to summer beverages for its perceived cooling properties.
-Though, no scientific evidence shows such "cooling" property.

 A common dish that uses it is the Jammu and Kashmir cuisine's special sundh.

 In European patisserie, gum is mixed with fine sugar and colorants to make gum paste, used to make edible decorations, such as imitation flowers and fruits, much like fondant.

 Fisherman's Friend menthol lozenges and Pastiglie Leone contain gum tragacanth as an ingredient.